-If you are a homeowner worried about the proper maintenance of your house, you should definitely consider installing a vapor barrier on your shower wall and following these tips.
+If you are a homeowner worried about the proper maintenance of your house, you should definitely consider installing a vapor barrier on your shower wall and following the following tips.

-A vapor barrier protects the overall construction from damage caused by condensation.
+Vapor barriers protect the overall construction from damage caused by condensation and moisture intrusion in the form of active leaks that can cause mold colonies to start forming and growing behind the scenes, unseen.
 The barrier blocks water, preventing it from reaching the structural frame.
 A barrier prevents the leakage of air through the walls, helping you manage the interior temperature better.
 You can easily install vapor barriers at home in order to avoid common problems caused by humidity, condensation, and steam.
-Here is how you can install a barrier in a few easy steps.
+Now you can install your own vapor barrier in a few easy steps.

 Use a polyethylene plastic which is specifically designed for residential installations of vapor barriers on walls.
 Be careful when installing the barrier because its improper use might cause additional moisture problems.
-Placing a vapor barrier around the shower wall will ensure a long lasting installation, but only if installed properly.
+Placing a vapor barrier around the shower wall will ensure a long-lasting installation, but only if installed properly.
 Apply the barrier and then install cement boards to complete the wall.
 Do not use drywall or greenboard over the vapor barrier.
 These materials will not withstand the moisture trapped by the barrier.
-Cement board breathes, and will allow moisture to pass through to the vapor barrier and then evaporate back out through the cement.
+The cement board breathes and will allow moisture to pass through to the vapor barrier and then evaporate back out through the cement.